 Let’s get going!

 Customer Satisfaction Score (CSAT) is a customer service, marketing, and business metric that measures how well a company, its products, support, and other services meet their users’ expectations.

-CSAT is calculated based on customer surveys and it reflects the average customer response to the question of “How satisfied are you with the company’s services?”.
+CSAT is calculated based on customer surveys and it reflects the average customer response to the question “How satisfied are you with the company’s services?”.
 A CSAT of 100% indicates that customers are extremely satisfied with what you do, while 0% represents complete dissatisfaction with your services.

 CSAT is measured at the individual level, meaning that users are questioned separately and sometimes anonymously.
 The results, however, are also analyzed and reported at an aggregate level, so it gives a general overview of the entire customer base’s attitudes towards your business.

 CSAT is the most efficient way to measure how satisfied your customers are with your services.
-Though based on a single question, CSAT provides valuable insight into your customer relationships.
+Though based on a single question, your CSAT score provides valuable insight into your customer relationships.

 Here’s why you need to measure CSAT: